ivan-placid/ivan-placid.github.io/contacts.md

 ---
 layout: page
-title: "You can contact me such much:"
+title: "You can touch me such much:"
 ---
 mail:
 ivan.placid@gmail.com